How am I assessed?

 Formative assessment is not-for-credit; your final mark for the module will rest solely on your summative assessment.
-But formative assessment nevertheless constitutes an essential part of the overall learning process, so it should be taken seriously.
+But formative assessment nevertheless constitutes an essential part of the overall learning process, so should be taken seriously.

 Generic marking criteria for undergraduate and taught postgraduate modules in the Faculty of Arts & Humanities can be found on the marking criteria for assessment page.

 Certain modules may have components of assessment with specific marking criteria.
 If specific marking criteria are employed for any of your assessments you will be able to find them in the KEATS module area.